 Christian > Lutheran or Methodist or Jehovah’s Witness

 As if that wasn’t confusing enough, not all people who practice witchcraft are Wiccans, or even Pagans.
 There are a few witches who embrace the Christian god as well as a Wiccan goddess – the Christian Witch movement is alive and well!
 There are also people out there who practice Jewish mysticism, or "Jewitchery", and atheist witches who practice magic but do not follow a deity.

 What About Magic?

 There are a number of people who consider themselves Witches, but who are not necessarily Wiccan or even Pagan.
-Typically, these are people who use the term "eclectic Witch" to apply to themselves.
-In many cases, Witchcraft is seen as a skill set in addition to or instead of a religious.
+Typically, these are people who use the term "eclectic Witch" or to apply to themselves.
+In many cases, Witchcraft is seen as a skill set in addition to or instead of a religious system.
 A Witch may practice magic in a manner completely separate from their spirituality; in other words, one does not have to interact with the Divine to be a Witch.